Kitware/CMake/Help/manual/ctest.1.rst

  actually run them.
 Useful in conjunction with the ``-R`` and ``-E`` options.

+``--show-as-json[=<version>]``
+ Dump the test information in json format.
+Optionally specify a major version number.
+Defaults to 1 if not passed.
+Dumps the highest known minor version associated with the requested major version.

+ See `Show as json Object Model`_.

 ``-L <regex>, --label-regex <regex>``
  Run tests with labels matching regular expression.